spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

 * Commit the auto-generated doc changes to current branch ("Regenerated docs for X.Y.Z release.")
 * update CHANGES.txt (should already be up to date)
-* update Announce.txt (not for checkpoints): add section for this release, important user-visible changes only.
+* update ANNOUNCE.txt (not for checkpoints): add section for this release, important user-visible changes only.
 This is really long since it also has old releases.
 Is it useful?
-* update Release.txt: this gets its content *replaced* for each release.
+* update RELEASE.txt: this gets its content *replaced* for each release.
 New functionality, deprecated functionality, changed functionality, and fixes.
 Get this from CHANGES.txt.
 Add new contributors to list at end.
 * edit `debian/changelog`.
 Be careful of formatting here, it gets machine-parsed.
 * NOTE: I think Announce and Release are backwards; Release should be complete release notes for all versions (latest at top) and Announce should be a short blurb of just this release.
 FIXME!
 * Commit this to the current branch (normally default branch in hg, unless this release is coming off a branch).